xLuigiGamerx/sm64coopdx-android-base/README.md

 ![image](https://user-images.githubusercontent.com/31490854/208706937-b2398bb5-c63f-4f71-9d1b-bc2809daa27c.png)

 12. Go back to the MSYS2 window and execute a native build using this command.
 This will take a long time:

+> If you get an error like `Error reading codebook`, just use `make clean` and keep trying again until it works, that only happens sometimes on Windows and I don't know what causes it

 ```sh
 HEADLESS=1 DISCORD_SDK=0 TOUCH_CONTROLS=1 make
 ```